fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 There are a few ways to handle them in CiderPress.
-Ideally we'd use an approach that doesn't require introducing significant CP/M-specific mechanisms, so that the same set of commands used for other filesystems will also work here.
+Ideally we'd use an approach that doesn't require introducing significant CP/M-specific mechanisms, so that the same set of commands used for other filesystems will also work with minimal alterations.
 Some approaches are:

- 1. Ignore them.
-The original CiderPress used this approach.
+ 0. No special treatment.
+User numbers are just another editable file attribute, albeit a CP/M-specific one.
+ 1. Define a global user number setting (similar to what CP/M does).
  2. Embed the number in the filename, as a prefix or suffix, to ensure filename uniqueness.
- 3. Treat them as "virtual" directories.
+ 3. Define "virtual" directories that hold files associated with each user number.

-Approach #1 is the simplest, but it can lead to difficulties on disks where multiple files have the same filename.
-Selecting files with the command-line interface is ambiguous, and extracting files causes collisions.
-Copying files between disks will cause the values to be lost.
+Approach #0 is the simplest, but it can lead to difficulties on disks where multiple files have the same filename.
+Selecting files with the command-line interface is ambiguous, and extracting files can cause collisions.
+Copying files between disks will cause the user number to be lost.

+Approach #1 would add a user number setting to the filesystem object.
+Newly-created files would receive that user number, and list/extract operations would filter their results.

 Approach #2 provides a simple way to view and modify the user number associated with a file.
 A suffix that involves a reserved character, such as "FILE.TXT,3", would identify the user number in file listings, and ensure that extracted files are given unique names.
 Adding the user number as a two-digit prefix, e.g. "03,FILE.TXT", would ensure that all files with the same user number naturally sort together.
+When adding files, the prefix/suffix would be parsed, stripped, and used to configure the file's user number.

-Approach #3 requires that the filesystem implementation define a set of virtual subdirectories internally, e.g. "user03", that cannot be created or destroyed.
+Approach #3 requires that the filesystem implementation define a set of virtual subdirectories internally, e.g. "3" or "user03", that cannot be created or destroyed.
 All files with the same user number would appear to live in the matching subdirectory.
 File listings for a given directory would show only the files associated with that user number, while a recursive listing would show all files, naturally grouped by user number.